30 Cool-Season Vegetables to Plant Before It Gets Cool

 September is best time to get started on a cool-season edible garden.
-While it may seem counterintuitive to plant while summer crops are winding down, the warm soils and cooler temperatures will give plants a jump start on growth for the fall season.
-Plant now and you'll have beets, Brussel sprouts, carrots, lettuces, rainbow chard and more ready to harvest by Thanksgiving.
+It may seem counterintuitive to plant while summer crops are winding down, but the warm soils and cooler temperatures will give plants a jump start on growth for the fall season.
+Plant now and you’ll have beets, Brussel sprouts, carrots, lettuces, rainbow chard and more ready to harvest by Thanksgiving.

 Plant from Seedling

 Unless you’re ahead of the game and have already started the following cool-season veggies from seed, go ahead and pick up seedlings from the nursery.
 Pay attention to the spacing recommendations listed on the plant label.
 Some crops (such as lettuce and mizuna) can be grown as close as 4 to 6 inches apart; others (head-forming cabbages, cauliflower, and romanesco) need plenty of room to mature properly.
 Plant all in an area with full sun and well-amended soil.
 Water frequently until plants are established.